ibm-cloud-docs/vsrx/known-limitations.md

 There are some limitations to be aware of when using {{site.data.keyword.vsrx_full}}.
 {: shortdesc}

+* Due to incompatible networking elements, the Juniper vSRX solution is not available as follows:

+      - Neither 1 Gbps or 10 Gbps versions in the SEA01 (Seattle, WA) Data Center
+      - 10 Gbps version in WDC01 (Washington, DC)

 * Juniper vSRX Gateway is deployed with networking virtualization using Linux Bridge.
 Linux Bridge based networking virtualization can only achieve limited throughput and never line-rate throughput.

 * There is no support to upgrade from Standalone to High-availability mode.